imliuyzh/lfs101x-notes/chapter2.md

 - Boot loader
   - A program that boots the operating system
 - Service
-  - Aprogram that runs as a background process.
+  - A program that runs as a background process
 - Filesystem
   - A method for storing and organizing files in Linux
 - X Window System